Dark-Heresy/front-end/CONTRIBUTING.md

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

+## Git

+### LFS

+If you add some assets, [checkout the list of extensions](.gitattributes) and add the new ones into Git LFS if necessary.
+You can read the [documentation](https://github.com/git-lfs/git-lfs/wiki/Tutorial) of Git LFS if you do not understand this.